Skip to content

 What disclosures are required for verification?

-For the purposes of verification, we require that hosting providers and data center operators share each year:
+For the purposes of verification, we ask that hosting providers and data center operators share each year:

 1. A public statement from your organisation stating your commitment to achieving 100% hourly fossil-free energy use by 2030, for every region in which you operate.
 This statement should also include information about the hosting infrastructure you currently use.
 We have prepared this template to help you get started.